kareila/clean-all-the-things/README.md

 I am a Perl nerd, and I don't expect this software to be used by anyone but fellow Perl nerds.
-You should at least know how to use CPAN to install the requested modules, although you can safely comment out the block containing `use Net::Twitter::Lite` if you have no intention of using this app with Twitter.
+You should at least know how to use CPAN to install the requested modules, although you can safely comment out the block containing `use Net::Twitter::Lite::WithAPIv1_1` if you have no intention of using this app with Twitter.

 This should be considered an alpha release.
 Expect falling rocks, etc.

 Changes
 -------

+### 12 Jun 2013

+Changed module from Net::Twitter::Lite to Net::Twitter::Lite::WithAPIv1_1,
+because Twitter turned off their 1.0 API.

 ### 30 May 2013